Art & Design Technology

-All lessons follow the aims of the National Curriculum to develop the fundamental knowledge and skills pupils need to be successful in this subject, but also allows them to be experimental and imaginative with a range of materials, techniques and processes through the formal elements of art.
+All lessons follow the aims of the National Curriculum to develop the fundamental knowledge and skills pupils need to be successful in this subject, allowing them to be experimental and imaginative with a range of materials, techniques and processes.
 Additionally, bespoke topics within the curriculum link directly to our local area and align with subjects being taught across wider curriculum subjects.

-Our Art and DT curriculum knowledge and skills map allows for a strong and cohesive progression of artistic skills throughout the school.
+Our Art and design and technology curriculum knowledge and skills map allows for a strong and cohesive progression of artistic skills throughout the school.

-Curriculum principally delivered through drop down days and weekly teaching.
+The curriculum content is delivered through a termly drop down day or weekly teaching.

-Opportunities to apply knowledge and skills are woven throughout the wider curriculum .
+Opportunities to apply knowledge and skills are interwoven through the wider curriculum.

-CPD Art specialist creates high quality videos for teachers to develop their subject knowledge, enabling quality first teaching in art and design lessons .
+The cross-trust Arts lead creates high quality videos for teachers as additional CPD to develop their subject knowledge, enabling quality first teaching in art and design lessons.

 Adaptive teaching promotes challenge and accessibility for all pupils.

 Opportunities for pupils and staff to engage with our local creative community, through participation in collaborative workshops, local events, festivals and exhibitions.

 Our Annual Trust Creative Exhibition allows all pupils to exhibit and celebrate learning outcomes.